Ozon3Org/Ozon3/methods.md

 An optional argument to pass in a dataframe that you may have previously retrieved.

-For example:- You previously used this method to get data for Delhi.
-Now you want to combine this existing dataframe with some new data from London, then you can consolidate both dataframes by passing the old one into this argument as you fetch the new data for London.
+For example:- You previously used this method to get data for Delhi, and now you want to combine this existing dataframe with some new data from London, then you can consolidate both dataframes by passing the old one into this argument.

 ---